torloejborg/easykube/README.md

 ## What it does

-It wraps Kind, and configures an opinionated default that works with a local docker registry.
+It basically wraps the awesome [Kind](https://kind.sigs.k8s.io/) and [Goja](https://github.com/dop251/goja) projects.
+It configures an opinionated default that works with a local docker registry.
 It provides a method of orchestrating installation of applications that has some form of dependency to other applications.